 Types of Process Addictions

-In all of these cases, process addiction treatment may be necessary if an individual is excessively engaging in these activities to the degree that they negatively impact their lives.
-People with these types of process addictions may also experience withdrawal if they try to stop engaging in the activities, which could include irritability, depressed mood, difficulty concentrating, and obsessive thoughts about the activity.
+People with these types of process addictions may experience withdrawal if they try to stop.
+Symptoms include irritability, depressed mood, difficulty concentrating, and obsessive thoughts about the activity.

 - Your life revolves around the compulsive activity

-- Your behavior has negatively impacted your relationship with loved ones
+- Your behavior has negatively impacted your relationships with loved ones

 - You’ve experienced legal trouble as a result of your behavior